Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Earth observation and society: the growing relevance of ethics

-If the human agency and oversight requirement does not evolve considerably in the AI4EO research context while looking at the Earth and its physical elements from afar, complex human realities, relationships and expediencies can be overlooked or ignored, leading to significant ethically undesirable consequences.
-Ethics, therefore, calls for the humanization of projects and supplementing any simulations and recommendations emerging from there with multi-disciplinary social science and ground realities research.
-Here, ground realities are not limited to ground truth or in situ data as understood in conventional EO language but also include socio-cultural, economic and political realities of the region that can make the consequences of implementing recommendations emerging from AI4EO ethical or unethical.
+If the human agency and oversight requirement does not evolve considerably in the AI4EO research context, intricate human realities, relationships, and expediencies can be overlooked or ignored, leading to significant ethically undesirable consequences.\cite{kochupillai2022earth} Ethics, therefore, calls for the humanisation of projects and supplementing any simulations and recommendations with multi-disciplinary social science and ground realities research.
+Such realities are not limited to ground truth or in situ data as understood in conventional EO language, but also include the socio-cultural, economic, and political context of the region that can make the consequences of implementing recommendations emerging from AI ethical or unethical.